reeveng/Me-VS-Depression/README.md

 ## 05/06/23 - No end in sight

+All I want to do, is to be of service to others, even when that means my downfall.
+Why do I want to help others?
+Why did I create this repository?
+Maybe because I have empathy?
+Because I know how it feels like to think you're alone in this?
+I feel it daily.
+Maybe because I wish, that someone one day will be there for me?
+I try to be that someone for someone else.

+You're not alone, I am out here!
+But am I ...?

+## 04/06/23 - No end in sight

 I don't see how I could get rid of this.
 When it will go away.
 How it can go away.

 How I can make it go away.